Balance of Payments (BOP) Definition

 (Foreign) Direct Investment

-- FDI: investment by multinational corporations in another country that is a big component of that country's stocks.
+- This component also includes FDI investment by multinational corporations in another country that is a big component of that country's stocks.

 - Must be >10% of the ownership